Semi-Classical Limit of Quantum Gravity on Corners: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:mathematicalbackground}, we present the necessary mathematical background, focusing on coadjoint orbits and their connection to the classical phase space.
 Section~\ref{sec:qcsdnyamicalsystem} is devoted to the application of this formalism to QCS dynamical systems.
 In the spirit of the introduction, we begin in Section~\ref{sec:quantumsystem} with the quantum system described by the representation theory of the QCS group, where coherent states provide a bridge to the coadjoint-orbit structure.
 Section~\ref{sec:classicalsystem} then introduces the classical QCS system and employs the moment-map construction to relate its dynamical variables to the quantum description through the same coadjoint orbits.
-Finally, in Section~\ref{sec:casimir}, we illustrate the quantum–classical correspondence with the example of the Casimir operator, which offers a simple yet explicit demonstration of how the formalism connects representation-theoretic quantities to their classical counterparts.
+Finally, in Section~\ref{sec:sssspacetimes}, we apply the procedure to the QCS dynamical system arising from static, spherically symmetric spacetimes and show that the area of the corner is directly related to the parameter labeling the representations.
 Concluding remarks are presented in Section~\ref{sec:conclusion}, and the proofs of key statements are relegated to the appendices.